cloudknit-io/cloudknit/knitter/runbook/setup/new-customer-setup.md

 - Generate a new client secret from the Application OAuth page
 - Add Environment Config in `compuzest` zl env.
 See `https://github.com/compuzest-tech/zl-environment-config`
 - Create a repo `zlifecycle-config` in customer github org and give `<client>-zlifecycle` svc account admin access to the repo
-- Add Customer CR
-- Add Team CRD in `Teams` folder
+- Add Team YAML in `Teams` folder
 - Create team repo and give `<client>-zlifecycle` svc account admin access to the repo
-- Add Team CRD and push
+- Push code to Github

 #### Setup AWS Creds
 - Go to <client>.zlifecycle.com and login with creds and go to settings page and setup aws creds